DiligentGraphics/DiligentEngine/README.md

 ## iOS

-Run the command below from the engine's root folder to generate Xcode project configured for iOS build:
-(you need to have [CMake](https://cmake.org/) installed on your Mac):
+Run the command below from the engine's root folder to generate Xcode project configured for iOS build (you need to have [CMake](https://cmake.org/) installed on your Mac):

 *cmake -DCMAKE_TOOLCHAIN_FILE=DiligentCore/ios.toolchain.cmake -H. -Bcmk_build/IOS -GXcode*